Skip to Main Content

 About our recommendations

 Recommendations are based on published evidence where available.
 However, evidence is generally very poor and limited, and can require professional interpretation.
 Assessments are often based on reviewing case reports which can be conflicting and lack detail.
+There is also underreporting of adverse drug reactions in breastfed infants.

 If there is no published clinical evidence, assessments are based on: pharmacodynamic and pharmacokinetic principles, extrapolation from similar drugs, risk assessment of normal clinical use, expert advice, and unpublished data.
 Simulated data is now increasingly being used due to the ethical difficulties around gathering good quality evidence in this area.